y0usaf/hyprgraphics/README.md

 ## Stability

-Hyprutils depends on the ABI stability of the stdlib implementation of your compiler.
-Sover bumps will be done only for hyprutils ABI breaks, not stdlib.
+Hyprgraphics depends on the ABI stability of the stdlib implementation of your compiler.
+Sover bumps will be done only for hyprgraphics ABI breaks, not stdlib.

 ## Building